Top 10 In-Memory Computing experts to follow

 Top 10 Affective Computing experts to follow

-Dr. Rosalind Picard: A pioneer in the field, Dr. Picard is the founder and director of the Affective Computing Research Group at the MIT Lab.
+Dr. Rosalind Picard: A pioneer in the field, Dr. Picard is the founder and director of the Affective Computing Research Group at the MIT Media Lab.
 She authored the seminal book “Affective Computing” and co-founded Affectiva, a company specializing in emotion recognition technology.

 Dr. Maja Pantic: A professor at Imperial College London, Dr. Pantic’s research focuses on machine analysis of human non-verbal behavior.
-She made significant contributions to automatic facial expression recognition and emotion-oriented computing.
+She has made significant contributions to automatic facial expression recognition and emotion-oriented computing.

-Dr. Rana el Kaliouby: As the co-founder and CEO of Affectiva, Dr. el Kaliouby plays a crucial role in commercializing emotion-sensing and analytics technology, especially in industries like and automotive.
+Dr. Rana el Kaliouby: As the co-founder and CEO of Affectiva, Dr. el Kaliouby plays a crucial role in commercializing emotion-sensing and analytics technology, especially in industries like advertising and automotive.

 Dr. Rafael Calvo: A professor at the University of Sydney, Dr. Calvo co-authored the book “Positive Computing,” exploring how technology can be designed to support wellbeing and human potential, central themes in affective computing.

-Dr. Ming-Hsuan Yang: Focusing on computer vision and human-centered computing, Dr. Yang’s research at the University of California, Merced, has advanced the field of emotion detection visual cues.
+Dr. Ming-Hsuan Yang: Focusing on computer vision and human-centered computing, Dr. Yang’s research at the University of California, Merced, has advanced the field of emotion detection from visual cues.

 Dr. Stacy Marsella: A professor at Northeastern University, Marsella’s expertise in virtual human agents and computational models of emotion provides insights into how virtual entities can understand and simulate human emotions.